 The hierarchy of hazards, also referred to as the hierarchy of hazard controls is an approach used to effectively address safety risks in the facility.
 After performing a job safety analysis, you will have a list of different kinds of hazards: chemical hazards, physical hazards, health hazards, and more.
 There are five levels to the hierarchy and it is often depicted as a pyramid meant to be worked from the top down.
-The levels in order are as follows:

 - Eliminating the hazard: The most effective way to keep workers safe from a workplace hazard is to eliminate the hazard altogether.
 If a tool or piece of equipment represents a danger to workers and the facility you should consider the necessity of the item; if you don’t need it, get rid of it!